syrop/syrop.github.io/_posts/2019-04-30-repository-and-DSL.markdown

 {% endhighlight %}

 I hope I don't have to explain how `LiveData` works.
 I will just focus on what I did to launch the observation.

-This is the function that combines the repository with the `CoroutineScope` and invokes the blok each time there is a change, as long as the `CoroutineScope` hasn't been canceled:
+This is the function that captures the `ViewModel` into a lambda:

 {% highlight kotlin %}